mmitss/mmitss-az/src/simulation/driver-model/README.md

 # MMITSS Driver Model for VISSIM Microscopic Simulation

 To simulate connected vehicles in VISSIM simulation, the MMITSS driver-model allows vehicles using this driver-model to send their dynamic state information to a configured network node at every simulation timestep (10 Hz).

+## Work-Flow:
 The vehicle state information is packed in a Binary Large Object (Blob) which has the following structure:
 | **Bytes** | **Data** | **Data Type** | **Description** |
 | --- | --- | --- | --- |
 | 0-3 | Message Count | uint_32 | Cumulative count of messages from the start of simulation |